MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 save_dataframe(dataframe=feature_vectors_df, path='./feature_vectors_df.parquet')
 ```

-This will create a file called 'feature_vectors_df.parquet' in the directory where you execute this program on your local machine.
+This will create a file called 'feature_vectors_df.parquet' in the directory where your Python script lives on your local machine.

 **Case 2: Using Spark on a Local Machine to save a DataFrame**